Walks can be pretty stressful

-Once you are able to give some time and training to your dog’s reactivity, they will gradually be able to cope with these close encounter situations, but until then…. ^^THIS^^ is my advice, but read on for some more information and a FREE Resource that could help you….
+Once you’re able to give some time and training to your dog’s reactivity, they will gradually be able to cope with these close encounter situations better, but until then…. ^^THIS^^ is my advice.

 Now I know (first hand) how stressful, upsetting and downright exhausting it can be when you have a reactive dog, whatever their trigger may be, I’ve had them myself, and worked with many.
 I know how much it can get you down, put a strain on your family and feel like all the wonderful reasons and dreams you had of sharing your life with your dog, seem to have disappeared out of the window!

-This is Just for those of you struggling with reactive dogs… because I know how much support you need, I know this kind of work takes time, it’s not a quick fix problem, I know how frustrating it can be to feel like you’re not making progress, and I know how isolating it can feel, and how important it is to be able to just ask a question when you need to!
-Reactivity on walks is usually not a standalone issue, and can be affected and compounded by any number of everyday stressors and situations, and that is another area I can help with.
+You don’t have to do this alone.
+For those of you struggling with reactive dogs… I know how much support you need, I know this kind of work takes time, it’s not a quick fix problem, I know how frustrating it can be to feel like you’re not making progress, and I know how isolating it can feel.
+I understand the importance of being able to just ask a question when you need to, have someone to share your stresses with, someone who will understand and be able to offer you support, advice and practical solutions along the way.
+Reactivity on walks is often not a standalone issue, and can be affected and compounded by any number of everyday stressors and situations, and that’s another area I can help with.

 The Dog’s Point of View Reactivity Support Programme

-- 6 or 12 Months of Practical Training Help
+- 3 or 6 Months of Practical Training Help

 - Regular 30 minute Coaching Calls